charlieroberts/interface.js/server/README.markdown

 #Using the Interface.js Simple Server

-NOTE: The file interface.simpleserver.js is designed to be a quick, easy way to get OSC and MIDI messages from Interface.js interfaces.
+NOTE: The file interface.simpleserver.js is designed to be a quick, easy way to get OSC, MIDI, and WebSocket messages from Interface.js interfaces.
 It requires a small number of terminal commands to get started.
 There is also a more complete Interface.Server project with a GUI for monitoring connections and some other extra functionalities.
 If the simple server doesn't suit your needs, please try Interface.Server!
 You can either [check out the source on GitHub][interface_server_github] or [download prebuilt binaries for OS X or Windows][interface_builds].
 There are instructions on the GitHub site for building the project in Linux.

 The Interface.js Server has two purposes:
   1) it serves interfaces to any browser on the local network